not-empty/ala-microframework-php/README.md

 }
 ```

-### Requests samples

-You can find a sample of requests you can do in the file `requests.http` (for the [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) extension on VSCode) or using curl commands listed in the file `requests.curl`.

-Not all requests are documented yet (Work in progress)

 ### Creating your automatic crud domain

 For create your brand new domain with a complete crud use the command: